zcash/zips/zip-XXXX.rst

 This slice of the Dev Fund will flow to ECC.

 ECC must undertake a firm obligation to use the Dev Fund only in support of the Zcash cryptocurrency and its community.

 In particular, ECC must commit to not distribute the Dev Fund proceeds to its partners ("shareholders"), other than:

 1. In fair-market-value compensation for specific new work.
 2. For covering pass-through tax obligations to partners caused by ECC's receipt of the Dev Fund.

 (ECC is encouraged to transition to a corporate structure that would avoid the latter taxes.)

 This obligation must be made irrevocable within ECC's corporate governance structure (i.e., its Operating Agreement), and backed by a contractual obligation to the Zcash Foundation.

 Zfnd-GU slice (Zcash Foundation, for general use)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This slice of the Dev Fund will flow to Zfnd, to be used at its discretion for
 any purpose within its mandate to support Zcash and financial privacy,
 including: development, education, support community communication on-line and
 via events, gathering community sentiment, and external awarding grants for all
 of the above.

+Zfnd may award grants as profit-sharing contracts, in which case any resulting
+profits will be added to the Zfnd-GU slice (to fund its ongoing operations and
+any future grants).

 Zfnd-MG slice (Zcash Foundation for major grants)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This slice of the Dev Fund is intended to semi-annually fund independent teams entering the Zcash ecosystem, to perform development and other work for the public good of Zcash ecosystem, to the extent that such teams are available and effective.
+This slice of the Dev Fund is intended to fund independent teams entering the Zcash ecosystem, to perform major ongoing development (or other work) for the public good of Zcash ecosystem, to the extent that such teams are available and effective.

 The funds will be received and administered by Zfnd.
 Zfnd will disburse them as "Major Grants", within the framework of Zfnd's grant program but subject to the following additional constraints:

 1. These funds may be only be used to issue Major Grants to external parties that are independent of Zfnd.
 They may not be used by Zfnd for its internal operations and direct expenses.

-2. Major Grants should support well-specified work proposed by the grantee, at reasonable market-rate costs, for approximately half a year, and no more than one year; additional funding would require explicit application for a new grant.
+2. Major Grants should support well-specified work proposed by the grantee, at reasonable market-rate costs.
+They can be of any duration, or ongoing without a duration limit, but have semiannual review points for continuation of funding.

 3. Major Grants may be issued to ECC only if no other parties are available and capable of performing the specified work with similar effectiveness and cost.
    (The intent is that eventually ECC will not receive Major Grants.)

 4. Priority will be given to Major Grants that bolster new teams with substantial (current or prospective) continual existence, and set them up for long-term success, subject to the usual grant award considerations (impact, ability, risks, team, cost-effectiveness, etc.).
+Priority will be given Major Grants that support ecosystem growth by mentorship, coaching, technical resources, creating entrepreneurial opportunities, etc.

 5. Major Grants should specifically further the Zcash cryptocurrency and its ecosystem; this is more restrictive than Zfnd's general mission of furthering financial privacy.

 6. Major Grants awarding is subject to individual approval by Zfnd's Board of Directors, by a majority excluding any members with a conflict of interest.

 7. Zfnd shall seek advisory input on its choice of Major Grant awards, by all effective and reasonable means (e.g., on-line discussion forums, the community Advisory Board, on-chain voting by holders and miners, and proactive consultation with experts).
 The Zfnd Board of Directors shall strive to follow this advisory input (within the confines of the Foundation's charter and duties).

 8. Zfnd shall strive to create an independent grant committee to evaluate and publicly recommend Major Grant proposals, based on the committee's expertise and the above inputs.

 Zfnd shall recognize the Zfnd-MG slice of the Dev Fund as a Restricted Fund